unrival-protocol/documentation/source/whitepaper.rst

 The Internet of Goals
 ~~~~~~~~~~~~~~~~~~~~~

-We'll now shift our focus from problems to some historical attempts at solutions, and Unrival's place among them.
+We'll now shift our focus from problems to some historical attempts at solutions, and how Unrival intends to fit among them.

 - The internet turned computing from a *monologue* to a *dialogue* (or a whole host of dialogues).

-- The web did the same for content creation, and can be considered the *internet of HTML websites*.
+- The web did the same for content creation and can be considered the *internet of HTML websites*.

 - We sometimes refer to new technologies as the *internet of X*, where X purportedly does for some subject what the internet did for computing - that is, democratize, interconnect, and so on.

 - For example, Bitcoin has been called the `the Internet of Money <https://theinternetofmoney.info/>`_, and has been claimed to do for money what the web did for humanly-digestible text.

-- The subjects of such claims (and the claims themselves) are eligible to be Unrival objects.
+- The subjects of such claims (and the claims themselves) can be turned into Unrival objects; the competitive advantage gained thereby being the possibility for effective content curation.

-- The competitive advantage of Unrival use may confer attempts at creating *internets of X*, where X is an arbitrary object, with growth via network effects.
 Turning monologues into dialogues is only possible when the conversation is compelling enough to attract a host of participants.

 - Naturally, not all objects have the potential to inspire dialogue with significant growth factor.

-- One object in particular that may have this potential is the `Goal`_.
+One particular object that may is the `Goal`_.
 This is because:

   - Clarity regarding goals is a missing element of many group endeavors, and an easy way to achieve this would be readily adopted by many.